-Primary care is a huge contributor to the overall NHS carbon footprint, with the largest emissions coming from pharmaceuticals, followed by patient and staff travel.
-Those working in General Practice are trusted sources of information, educators, community members and run responsible small businesses.
-Sustainable changes often have huge co-benefits for patients and staff.
+Primary care is a huge contributor to the overall NHS carbon footprint, with the largest emissions coming from pharmaceuticals.
+Those working in General Practice are trusted sources of information, community members and run responsible small businesses.
+We show how sustainable changes often have huge co-benefits for patients and staff.
 Primary care staff have the power to reduce their practice's environmental footprint whilst improving care quality.
-In this short 3-part course we offer an overview of the development of sustainable healthcare, share case studies of good practice, and provide tips and tricks for greening your practice.

 By the end of this course you will be able to: